 Secondly, why didn’t Danny open his nightclub earlier as roller skates were invented and patented in the 18th century?
 Also reading up Wikipedia, if he had wanted to open a roller disco then he would have the full backing of The Roller Skating Rink Operators Association who encouraged the public in the use of roller skates.
 And thirdly, and most importantly did Gene Kelly really need the money?
 Could he not have done an earlier episode of The Love Boat (1977–1987)?

 And why bother changing her name.
 Finally, as an afterthought, we don’t know what happened with her sisters on the fateful day she met Sonny.
 But we should be grateful we didn’t have the now agony prolonged by making this the first of 9 films each concentrating on each one of them.
 But there is one more, more traumatic thought, that the part of Sonny was also offered to her Grease co-star John Travolta.
 But luckily for us, he declined the role as fast as Greased Lightening.

 Weeper Rating: 😦 : 😦 😦😦 😦 😦 😦 :-(/10

 Hulk Rating: /10

 This review was added as part of the Movie Confessions Blogathon run by Often Off Topic.
-Olivia Newton John also stars in Grease.
+Other reviews with this cast include Olivia Newton John also stars in Grease.
 Wilfrid Hyde-White starred in My Fair Lady.
 Michael Beck starred in Murder She Wrote.
-Gene Kelly starred in The Love Boat and Summer Stock.
-A list of links to my other Guilty Pleasures can be found if you CLICK HERE.
+Gene Kelly starred in Singing in the Rain, The Love Boat and Summer Stock.